Top 10 Small Mixers For Live Performance [Updated Sept 2023]

 XTUGA AM6 Audio Mixer

 This professional 6-channel mixing console is very compact and lightweight.
-Even though it is just made of hard plastic, not metal, it feels quite solid.
+It is just made of hard plastic, not metal, but it feels quite solid.

-It features four XLR inputs at the top as well as two more TRS inputs, making it a six-channel mixer., Each channel features a gain knob, a high and low EQ, and a send-to effect channel.
+It features 4 XLR inputs at the top as well as 2 more TRS inputs which makes it a 6-channel mixer., Each channel features a gain knob, a high and low EQ, and a send-to effect channel.

-You could use anything from the condenser or line microphones to line-level instruments like a keyboard or guitar.
+You can use anything from the condenser mic or line microphones to line-level instruments like a keyboard or guitar.

-Something that has to be mentioned is that the AM6 can be powered by USB and another very cool feature about this mixer is the Bluetooth capabilities, which allow you to control your phone or device with your mixer.
+AM6 is bus powered by USB and another very cool feature is the Bluetooth capabilities, which allow you to control your phone or device with your mixer.

 Feature Highlights

 • 6 input channels.
-2 mono channels with XLR and 1/4″ TRS inputs, and two stereo channels with 1/4″ TRS inputs
+2 mono channels with XLR and 1/4″ TRS inputs, and 2 stereo channels with 1/4″ TRS inputs

-• Three-band EQ on each channel for precise sound shaping
+• 3-band EQ on each channel for precise sound shaping

 • Individual gain control, pan control, and level control on each channel